scriptotek/saturn/README.md

 4. Store the newly created URN in our local CSV file, then add it to the Alma Bib record (network zone record if present, institution zone otherwise) in a 024 field having `$2 urn`.
+   Question: Is this acceptable use of the 024 according to the cataloguing standard?
+   A possible alternative would be to use 856 instead.

 Note: If the bibliographic record already contains an URN, saturn will not create a new one.